 You can also cross-promote other games or apps that you’ve developed.
 One of the major benefits of mailing lists is that your users can also contact you.
 This is a great way to gain feedback and improve your app or game.

 6. Leverage Social Media

-Right behind email you’ll find social media.
+Right behind email, you’ll find social media.
 Social media is a good channel to exploit in your user acquisition strategy because it’s easy for users to share news and information about your app or game with their friends.
 There’s also no cost involved and it requires little time investment.
 You can use Web services like Buffer to schedule a whole day’s worth of social media posts in minutes.

-This is also a great channel to share visuals and video about your app or game.
+This is also a great channel to share visuals and videos about your app or game.
 Plus, you can interact with potential and current users in a way they find familiar.
 Good customer relations on social media might be the indicator that a potential user needs to go with your app or game.

 7. Consider the LTV of Users